1 9 7 9 – 1 9 8 6 (Australia)

 In 1978 he set out to devise a serial set in a women’s prison, in the context of considerable public attention being given in Australia to prison issues generally and to the position of female prisoners in particular.

 The show dealt with lesbianism, incest and other topics new to the box as the jailbirds fought against the world and among themselves to be ‘Top Dog’, a mantle most memorably grasped by the tough (but soft-centred) Bea Smith.

-Later, fans grew to appreciate the sheer camp value of the wobbly sets, overwrought delivery and vicious lesbian warden, Joan ‘The Freak’ Ferguson (Maggie Kirkpatrick) – one of the great television bitch figures of all time.
+Later, fans grew to appreciate the sheer camp value of the wobbly sets, overwrought delivery and vicious lesbian warden Joan ‘The Freak’ Ferguson (Aussie stage star Maggie Kirkpatrick) – one of the great television bitch figures of all time.

 The continuing power struggles were part of the attraction of the series.
 As the tough, no-nonsense leader of the prisoners, Bea Smith, Val Lehman, in particular, won great popularity with fans.

-Australia’s longest-serving female prisoner, murderess Sandra Willson, acted as series advisor, and Watson and his team at Grundys interviewed women in prison as well as prison officers.
-Later some of the actors also visited women’s prisons.
+Australia’s longest-serving female prisoner, murderess Sandra Willson, acted as series advisor, and Watson and his team at Grundys interviewed women in prison and prison officers.
+Later, some of the actors also visited women’s prisons.

 Notice was taken of prison reform groups, whose desire for a halfway house for women was incorporated into the programme.

 The show did not eschew violence or sensation.
 The first few scripts featured a fatal stabbing, a suicide, a hanging and an assault with a hot iron.